Automated Biopsy System Powered by DC Motors

-Breast biopsies have come a long way from the open surgical procedures of decades ago.
-In today’s procedures, technicians remove the tissue using a several-mm-diameter cannula inserted in the breast.
-While a significant improvement over the traditional method, this approach can still require multiple insertions of the cannula for optimal sampling, which increases tissue trauma and recovery time.
-When medical device manufacturer SenoRx decided to develop an automated, handheld system capable of harvesting multiple samples with a single insertion, they turned to compact, accurate, FAULHABER® high-torque motors, from MICROMO.
+Breast biopsies have come a long way from the open surgical procedures of decades past.
+With the improved procedures of today, technicians remove the tissue using a several-mm-diameter cannula inserted in the breast.
+While this is a significant improvement over the previous traditional method, this approach can still require multiple insertions of the cannula for optimal sampling, which increases tissue trauma and recovery time.
+When medical device manufacturer SenoRx decided to develop an automated, handheld system capable of harvesting multiple samples with a single insertion, they turned to compact FAULHABER® high-torque motors from MICROMO.

-In the SenoRx EnCor automated biopsy system, the tip of the cannula is a solid, sharp tip; the sample is harvested through a roughly 0.25 cm ´ 2 cm aperture that opens up in the side.
-Vacuum pulls the tissue into this opening.
-A cutter within the cannula slides up to sever the tissue, which is drawn by vacuum into a tissue chamber in the device.
-The cannula then rotates to capture tissue at multiple other angular positions—for example, 0˚, 60˚, 120˚, etc.—without the need to remove and reinsert the cannula.
+In the SenoRx EnCor automated biopsy system, the tip of the cannula is a solid, sharp tip; the sample is harvested through a roughly 0.25cm by 2cm aperture that opens up on the side.
+A vacuum pulls the tissue into this opening.
+A cutter within the cannula slides up to sever the tissue, which is then drawn by the vacuum into a tissue chamber in the device.
+The cannula then rotates to capture tissue at multiple other angular positions (i.e. 0˚, 60˚, 120˚, etc.) without the need to remove and reinsert the cannula.

 The device is designed as a handheld unit, which means that real estate is at a premium.
 "Size is the most important thing, so I chose the smallest motors that had the torque we needed to perform the biopsies," says senior staff engineer Martin Shabaz of SenoRx.
 "MICROMO's motors provide high torque in a small package."

-To build the prototype, the SenoRx team worked with off-the-shelf motors, which allowed them to take advantage of MICROMO’s Express Prototyping Program.
-“They deliver more power, higher torque when you have brushes on them.
-MICROMO provided the FAULHABER® DC Micromotors that were exactly what we were looking for.”
+To build the prototype, the SenoRx team worked with off-the-shelf motors, which allowed them to take advantage of MICROMO's Express Prototyping Program.
+"They deliver more power and higher torque when you have brushes on them.
+MICROMO provided the FAULHABER micro DC motors that were exactly what we were looking for."